Gastrin blood test

 - Infection (a slight risk any time the skin is broken)

 Bohórquez DV, Liddle RA.
-Gastrointestinal hormones and neurotransmitters.
+Gut sensory transduction.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 4.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 4.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.